Billionaire Dyson to buy second lavish Singapore property

-The Straits Times newspaper reported on Friday that the British billionaire had been given approval to buy the plush house - which was marketed at about S$45 million ($33 million) and faces Singapore's UNESCO-listed Botanic Gardens.
+The Straits Times newspaper reported on Friday that the British billionaire had been given approval to buy the plush house - which was marketed at about S$45 million ( £26.5 million ) and faces Singapore's UNESCO-listed Botanic Gardens.

 For foreigners and permanent residents to be allowed to purchase landed property in Singapore they must have made "exceptional economic contributions in Singapore", the newspaper said.